 Rodeo Drive is probably one of the most famous shopping streets in the world.
 The street is lined with high profile stores that attract both stars and star watchers.
 As Laura and I drove down Rodeo Drive looking for a parking spot I realized we were a little under-car’d in our Hyundai rental car.
 Lamborghinis, Rolls, if it had a big price tag it was parked there.
 I will admit the fancy cars are beautiful but I have never seen the point in a car that costs as much as my house (or in the case of the Lambroghini, almost double).
 I would much rather spend the money on travel than waste it on a car that could be totaled in a matter of seconds… but I guess if you have a lot of money – you can probably buy both the car and the travel.

 While visiting Santa Monica we had to visit the famous landmark, Santa Monica Pier.
 The pier dates back to 1909, where it was originally built to carry sewer pipes past the breakers… gross.
-The second part of the pier was built in 1916 and referred to as the Pleasure Pier.
+The second part of the pier was built in 1916 and was referred to as the Pleasure Pier.
 Although the name invokes another form of grossness, the pier was built for the amusement park attractions: the wooden roller coaster, The Whip, a merry-go-around and a fun house.
 The attractions may have changed over the years but what I hope most is that people have stopped calling it the Pleasure Pier.

 Over the coarse of Frank Lloyd Wright’s career he built 532 structures and designed over 1000… talk about an overachiever!
 I have talked about my love for Wright designed structures often on this blog as I find him fascinating, both personally and professionally.
-He was a brilliant architect, who was well ahead of his years, but also led a life that could even to this day make the front page of the tabloids.
+He was a brilliant architect, who was well ahead of his time, but also led a life that could even to this day make the front page of the tabloids.

 Hollywood, a place synonymous with glitz, glamour and movies.
 But it was not always that way, originally the area was agriculture lands, which of course flourished due to the warm, sunny climate.
 It was not until the early 1900’s that Hollywood began to form itself into how we know it today, the land of stars and dreams…